olivierpas13/full-stack-open-pokedex-CI-CD_course-/README.md

 Start by running `npm install` inside the project folder

-`npm run dev` to run the webpack dev server
+`npm run dev` to run the webpack dev server.
 `npm test` to run tests
 `npm run eslint` to run eslint
 `npm run build` to make a production build